 The Sector Erase (SE) instruction is entered by driving Chip Select (\overline{S}) Low, followed by the instruction code on Serial Data Input (D).
 Chip Select (\overline{S}) must be driven Low for the entire duration of the sequence.

 The instruction sequence is shown in Figure 11.
-Chip Select instruction is not executed.
-As soon as Chip Select ($^{\rm S}$) is driven High, the self-timed Sector Erase cycle (whose duration is $^{\rm t}{\rm BE}$) is initiated.
+Chip Select (\overline{S}) must be driven High after the eighth bit of the instruction code has been latched in, otherwise the Sector Erase instruction is not executed.
+As soon as Chip Select (S) is driven High, the self-timed Sector Erase cycle (whose duration is t{BE}) is initiated.
 While the Sector Erase cycle is in progress, the Status Register may be read to check the value of the Write In Progress (WIP) bit.
 The Write In Progress (WIP) bit is 1 during the self-timed Sector Erase cycle, and is 0 when it is completed.
 At some unspecified time before the cycle is completed, the Write Enable Latch (WEL) bit is reset.
 The Sector Erase (SE) instruction is executed only if all Block Protect (BP2, BP1, BP0) bits are 0.
 The Sector Erase (SE) instruction is ignored if one, or more, sectors are protected.